horsicq/xntsv/README.md

 **The program does not support now Windows 2000,XP and Vista.** If you need structs for these OS use old versions of XNTSV.

-**The program does not support now kernel mode.** Because for new operating systems, you need to sign the driver to access the kernel.
-Certificates are very expensive.
-If you need kernel structs use old versions of XNTSV.
+**The program supports now kernel mode.** But you need sign driver with valid driver cert or use test cert. https://docs.microsoft.com/en-us/windows-hardware/drivers/install/how-to-test-sign-a-driver-package

 * Download: https://github.com/horsicq/xntsv/releases
 * How to run: https://github.com/horsicq/xntsv/blob/master/docs/RUN.md